-The Kinesiology Society is a student led club for all Kinesiology students.
+The Kinesiology Society is a student-led club for all kinesiology students.
 It is an excellent opportunity to contribute to the School and to have input into your social and educational development while you are at Acadia University.
-The Society represents the Kinesiology student body on the Faculty Student Planning Committee, and at Faculty and School Council meetings.
+The Society represents the kinesiology student body on the Faculty Student Planning Committee, and at Faculty and School Council meetings.

 All Kinesiology students are encouraged to become active members of the society and to take part in the events throughout the year.
-You are welcome to join us in events like orientation day, Kinesiology BBQ, intramural teams, social events, clothing orders and of course any meeting of the society!

-Join the Acadia Kinesiology Society Facebook page.
+You are welcome to join in events like orientation day, Kinesiology BBQ, intramural teams, social events, clothing orders and of course any meeting of the society!
+Don't forget to join the Acadia Kinesiology Society Facebook page!